KyleBruene/PyXMRTicker/README.md

 # PyXMRTicker
 A desktop XMR Price ticker made with python3

 Warning!
-I'm in the middle of learning process and made this thing while I was bored.
+I'm in the middle of learning Python and made this thing while I was bored.
 If you are an experienced python programmer please do point out my mistakes, that would help me improve this.

 Python3 packages required to run this script -->